 The trucking industry is a high-pressure business.
 The country’s economic engine is in many ways tied directly to trucks.
 After all, trucks and truckers move goods and supplies around the nation quickly and efficiently, allowing us to get the things we want and need when and where we need them.
 But accomplishing that requires an impressive amount of efficiency.
 And sometimes — arguably, far too often — truckers feel pressured to cut corners in order to make more deliveries and to make them faster.
 This leads to fatigue.
-And a tired truck driver lead to accidents — often deadly ones.
+And a tired truck driver leads to accidents — often deadly ones.

 A Look at the Federal Regulations

 The rules governing how long a trucker can drive and how long they must rest are pretty straightforward.

 - A truck driver is not allowed to drive more than 60 in seven days.